 Since a popular question I get is “Where’d you get that?!,” here are links to the same or similar sources:

 - Wall color: Camelback by Sherwin Williams

 - Counters: Blanco Canvas quartz

-- Curtain rod here, but it’s not always available.
-This one is similar.
+- Curtain rods here, but they’re not always available.
+These are similar.

 - Curtain clip rings

 Download my printable Kitchen Renovation Checklist so you can easily keep track of each step.
 Click one of the options below.